ndidplatform/ndidplatform.github.io/technical-overview.md

     | <x-guid>IdP_f924-5069-4c6a-a4e4-134cd1a3d3d0</x-guid> | AAAAB3NzaC1yc2EAAAADAQABAAABAQC+IdP+lk1ax… |
     | <x-guid>AS_12767-0030-4a73-9593-ffd6d010c63c</x-guid> | AAAAB3NzaC1yc2EAAAADAQABAAABAQD+AS+n0IWKC… |

-- **IDP Onboarding:** The User must have their identities be registered with an IdP.
+- **IDP Enrolment/Onboarding:** The User must have their identities registered with an IdP (through an “enrolment” process).
   Check out the flow [in the whitepaper](https://docs.google.com/document/d/1R48Vr5xeLQdq2AvdHKpSClUinWzykKB2Nfh_G9z3pvM/edit#heading=h.fw1fc2xwjef7).

+  First, the user has to apply to enrol with the IdP.
+  The IdP will verify the applicant’s identity (identity proofing).
+  If the identity proofing process is very strict, the registered identity will have a high **IAL (Identity Assurance Level)**.

   In this scenario, the user onboarded with the IDP using his **citizen ID, 1-2345-67890-12-3**.